MicrosoftDocs/msteams-docs/msteams-platform/samples/app-templates.md

 ## Quick Responses

-Quick Responses is a Microsoft Teams app that delivers a robust solution for effectively answering users' commonly asked questions (FAQs).
-Instead of answering each query manually and  continuously repeating information, the app will build a library of responses for an interactive user experience via Teams [messaging extensions](../messaging-extensions/what-are-messaging-extensions.md).
+Quick Responses is a Microsoft Teams app that delivers a robust solution for effectively answering users' commonly asked questions FAQs.
+Instead of answering each query manually and continuously repeating information, the app builds a library of responses for an interactive user experience through Teams [messaging extensions](../messaging-extensions/what-are-messaging-extensions.md).

 [Get it on GitHub](https://github.com/OfficeDev/microsoft-teams-apps-quickresponses)